 There are effective options for treating congestive heart failure (CHF) and its symptoms.
-Humana recognizes that early detection can reduce disease symptoms, and many heart failure patients can resume normal active lives.
-To further these goals, Humana PCPs are encouraged to provide or manage care of the CHF member by prescribing and monitoring use of an angiotensinconverting-enzyme (ACE) inhibitor, diuretic and angiotensin II receptor blockers (ARB) and by reviewing the contra-indications of prescribed medications.
+Humana recognizes early detection can reduce disease symptoms, and many heart failure patients can resume normal active lives.
+To further these goals, Humana PCPs are encouraged to provide or manage care of the CHF member by prescribing and monitoring use of an angiotensin-converting-enzyme (ACE) inhibitor, diuretic and angiotensin II receptor blockers (ARB) and by reviewing the contraindications of prescribed medications.

-An echocardiogram should be performed annually, the member should be instructed on nutrition, and education should be ongoing throughout his or her disease.
+An echocardiogram should be performed annually, and the member should be instructed on nutrition, while education should continue throughout his or her disease.